Gene Technology Bill

 The bill establishes the broad framework for regulating gene technology.
-The operational procedures, such as application and assessment criteria and timeframes etc, will be under a set of regulations under the Act (when it becomes law).
+The operational procedures, such as application and assessment criteria and timeframes, etc, will be under a set of regulations under the Act (when it becomes law).

 What is gene technology?

 Gene technology is a way of changing the genetic material (DNA) of living things like plants, animals, or microbes to give them new traits or improve existing ones.
-There are two common types:

 - faster development of new cultivars

-- precision plant breeding for improved yield, pest resistance, and climate resilience.
+- precision plant breeding for improved yield, pest resistance, and climate resilience

 - reduced chemical use, promoting sustainability.